 The Receiver's investigation also showed that, prior to her appointment, tenant security deposits do not appear to have been properly handled and/or segregated.
 Specifically, records reviewed by the Receiver showed that the Receivership Entities had collected approximately \$23,000 in security deposits on the Properties; yet, the total balance of the various Receivership accounts at Chase Bank was approximately \$14,000 at the time of the Receiver's appointment, and no account was titled as a segregated security deposit account.
-Consequently, credits for security deposits will have to be (and have been) given to the ultimate purchasers of each property.
+Consequently, credits for security deposits have been given to the ultimate purchasers of each property.
+The Real Estate Professionals at Keyes also provided payment of the rent to the purchasers based on the closing dates of each property.